PeggyJV/il-loss-charts/README.md

 ### Local Development

+# Requires a local redis server at port 6379
 yarn dev # starts both express server and CRA webpack server in same shell, with re-compile on save for both server and client

 ### Building and Running